appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 Enables server-side filtering via a query request.
-Use this property when the Multiselect widget's option data is being bound to a query.
+Use this property when the MultiSelect widget's option data is being bound to a query.

 </dd>